Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

-Their intuition is to use perspective function $\observation_i$ to define semantics for seeing relation $S_i$, and using the equivalence relation~\cite{DBLP:conf/ecai/CooperHMMR16}, $S_i \varphi \land \varphi \equiv K_i \varphi$, to define semantics for knowledge $K_i$.
-They define a sound and complete semantics (called the \emph{complete semantics}) for both single and group operators based on the perspective function $\observation_i$.
-They also define a \emph{ternary semantics} for higher computational efficiency.
-They show this ternary semantics is complete for a fragement of the logic, the so-called \emph{logically separable formula}, which excludes propositions such as some tautologies and contradictions.
+In addition, they also introduce group observation functions to model group knowledge.
+They use the set union operator for distributed knowledge, and a fix point function for common knowledge.
+They define a semantics—referred to as the \emph{complete semantics}—for both individual and group modal operators, based on the observation functions, and show that it is sound and complete with respect to the \textbf{KD45} axioms.
+To enable more efficient evaluation, they also introduce a \emph{ternary semantics}, and prove that it agrees with the complete semantics on a fragment of the logic known as \emph{logically separable formulae}, which excludes tautologies and contradictions.

-They provide some general perspective functions and show how perspective functions can be customised for specific domains.
-This provides a level of expressiveness not possible in declarative planning languages.
-Over several benchmarks, PWP solves problems faster than the state-of-the-art approach \cite{DBLP:journals/ai/MuiseBFMMPS22}, and adds flexibility in modelling by using external functions.
+They provide some general perspective functions and show how it can be customized for specific domains.
+This provides a level of expressiveness not possible in declarative planning languages by implementing the semantics into external functions and using the encoding following F-STRIPS.
+Over several benchmarks, PWP solves problems faster than the state-of-the-art approach~\cite{DBLP:journals/ai/MuiseBFMMPS22}.